 - Global settings (-s compiler="Visual Studio").
 Will apply to all the requires.

 - Specific package settings (-s zlib:compiler="MinGW").
-Those settings will be applied only to the specified packages.
+Those settings will be applied only to

 You can specify custom settings not only for your direct